scholarslab/scholarslab.github.io/collections/_people/zijia-zeng.md

 roles:
 - 3D Technologies Student Specialist, 2019
 ---
-Zijia is a 3D technologies student specialist working on a UVA Parents Fund grant with the Scholars' Lab.
+Zijia was a 3D technologies student specialist working on a UVA Parents Fund grant with the Scholars' Lab during 2019.